daniel822/python/readme.txt

-this is a python readme modify on github online edit
+this is a python readme modify on github online edit update by dylandan